Monotonicity of Fitness Landscapes and Mutation Rate Control: Introduction

-Some relevant results have already been reported.
-For example, results for general Hamming spaces were first reported in \cite{Belavkin_etal11:_ecal11,Belavkin11:_itw11}.
-We develop these results towards biology in Section~\ref{sec:geometry}.
-Various optimisation problems were considered in \cite{Belavkin11:_dyninf,Belavkin11:_qbic11}, deriving theoretical optimal mutation rate control functions.
-We address how such control functions may also be obtained numerically in Section~\ref{sec:meta-ga}.
-In Section~\ref{sec:monotonic}, we develop theory to consider a fitness landscape as a memoryless communication channel between fitness values and distance from an optimal sequence.
-We introduce the ideas of local and weak monotonicity of a landscape.
-This allows us to formulate hypotheses about monotonicity and mutation rate control in biological fitness landscapes.
-We test these hypotheses by numerically obtaining optimal mutation rate control functions for 115 published complete landscapes of transcription factor binding \cite{Badis09}.
+These theoretical results allow us to formulate hypotheses about monotonicity and mutation rate control in biological fitness landscapes.
+We test these hypotheses by numerically obtaining optimal mutation rate control functions for 115 published complete landscapes of transcription factor binding \citep{Badis09}.
 Our results presented in Section~\ref{sec:TF-landscapes} show that all the optimal mutation rate control functions in these biological landscapes do indeed converge to non-trivial forms consistent with the theory developed here.
 We also observe differences among optimal mutation rate control functions, variation that relates to variation in the landscapes' monotonic properties.
 We conclude in Section~\ref{sec:discussion} by discussing how mutation rate control as considered here may be manifested in living organisms.